quicwg/base-drafts/draft-ietf-quic-http.md

 The header of the request message is carried by a PUSH_PROMISE frame (see
 {{frame-push-promise}}) on the request stream which generated the push.
 This allows the server push to be associated with a client request.
-Ordering of a PUSH_PROMISE in relation to certain parts of the response is important (see Section 8.2.1 of {{!HTTP2}}).
 Promised requests MUST conform to the requirements in Section 8.2 of {{!HTTP2}}.

 The same server push can be associated with additional client requests using a DUPLICATE_PUSH frame (see {{frame-duplicate-push}}).

-Ordering of a DUPLICATE_PUSH in relation to certain parts of the response is similarly important.
+Ordering of a PUSH_PROMISE or DUPLICATE_PUSH in relation to certain parts of the response is important.
+The server SHOULD send PUSH_PROMISE or DUPLICATE_PUSH frames prior to sending HEADERS or DATA frames that reference the promised responses.
+This reduces the chance that a client requests a resource that will be pushed by the server.

 When a server later fulfills a promise, the server push response is conveyed on a push stream (see {{push-streams}}).
 The push stream identifies the Push ID of